 Weaving their individual styles and compositions into a swirl of classical and Balkan-flamenco sounds, Vino & Forte will present an evening of harmonious music from 17th century to the present day.

-Tucakov has released five collections of original compositions, influenced by Indian classical to Turkish, Balkan and Flamenco music.
+Tucakov has released seven collections of original compositions under the world fusion act Tambura Rasa and two albums with pianist Oriana White called "Vino & Forte", with influences by Balkan, Flamenco, Classical, Indian classical, Turkish and many other forms of music.
 He has produced electronic mixes, some of which were released on the European Cafe del Mar lounge compilations.
-In addition to the Tambura Rasa ensemble, which has toured across Canada, Ivan collaborates with string quartets, flamenco dance troupes and many guest artists during his live shows.
-Tambura Rasa's 2014 album "Arribada" has been nominated for Best World Music Recording of the year for the 2015 West Canadian Music Awards (WCMA).
+In addition to the Tambura Rasa ensemble, which has toured across Canada, Ivan collaborates with string orchestras, flamenco, belly and samba dance troupes and many guest artists during his live shows.
+Tambura Rasa's 2014 album "Arribada" was nominated for Best World Music Recording of the year for the 2015 West Canadian Music Awards (WCMA).

 was raised in England, Dubai, Japan and Singapore, and graduated with an honors degree in Architecture at Cardiff University, United Kingdom.
 Oriana first played the piano at the age of nine and within five years achieved Distinction for the Performer's Certificate in Pianoforte from Trinity College London.
 While living in Singapore from 1991 to 2000, Oriana continued to win first place in local piano competitions and participated in various public events including the Singapore Annual Piano Marathons organised by the Singapore Symphony Orchestra (SSO).